Students-MSc-Geomatics-TU-Delft/Student-Report-Typst-Template/template/cover.typ

   ///
   /// -> dictionary
   authors-data: (:),
+  /// The maximum number of columns to display the authors
+  ///
+  /// -> int
+  authors-max-columns: 2,
   /// The date to be displayed on the cover page.
   /// If not provided, the current date is used.
   ///